strg-at/behave.tracking-client-plugins/README.md

-# BeHave Tracking Plugin Scroll
+# BeHave Tracking Plugins
-This library contains the BeHave tracking client scroll plugin, it is intended to use it inside a client application integration and not standalone.
+This library contains standard BeHave tracking plugins, it is intended to use the plugins in the customer implementations and not standalone, they require [BeHave Tracking Client Library](https://bitbucket.strg.at/projects/BHV/repos/tracking-client-lib)

 ## Getting Started